-The rail industry is experiencing rapid expansion, with 400m more passenger journeys predicted by 2020.
+The rail industry is experiencing rapid expansion, with 400 million more passenger journeys predicted by 2020.
 As a core component of UK infrastructure, industry expansion is recognised by the government as crucial for a successful economy.

 To support this growth the rail industry – led by Network Rail – developed a new internship scheme for 80-100 unemployed or under-employed graduates.
 The scheme assists the government’s aims of reducing unemployment, whilst demonstrating the rail industry’s commitment to developing talent by providing graduates with valuable experience in a commercial, business-focused environment.